 The cleaner should be placed with the fan discharge opening facing, and a short distance away from an outside wall.
 Screens are inserted and withdrawn at the front of the cleaner.
 Allow clearance for the operator to make screen changes.
-The largest single piece screen available for this machine is 60" long.
+The largest single piece screen available for this series of machines are ether 42"(47 Series) or 60" (49 or 498 series) long.
 Allow room around the cleaner for the operator to make adjustments and service the machine.
 Do not install spouting in a position that will interfere with the controls or maintenance.